jmyounker/progperday/README.md

 **20150427** - IntelliJ plugin with lexer and parser for the silly little language.

+**20150427** - The IntelliJ plugin now has highlighting and a file icon.

 ## Ideas
 * add functions to silly language